 Matt is a scholar of the twentieth-century United States with a research and teaching focus on political history, urban/suburban studies, racial and social inequality, and the history of policing and the carceral state.
 His most recent book project, The Suburban Crisis: The War on Drugs and White Middle-Class America, is forthcoming from Princeton University Press.
 He is on the steering committee of the U-M Carceral State Project and the co-PI of its Documenting Criminalization and Confinement research initiative.
 He is also director of the Policing and Social Justice HistoryLab and coordinator of the Environmental Justice HistoryLab, each of which involves undergraduate student researchers in collaborative public engagement projects.
 He has served on the boards of the Urban History Association, Urban History, and the Journal of Policy History and is a series editor of “Politics and Culture in Modern America,” published by the University of Pennsylvania Press.

-Sandy Levitsky is Arthur F. Thurnau Professor and Associate Professor of Sociology at the University of Michigan.
+Sandy Levitsky is Arthur F. Thurnau Professor and Associate Professor of Sociology and Professor of Law (by courtesy) at the University of Michigan.

 Sandy’s research lies at the intersection of sociology of law, political sociology, and social movements.
 Her work considers the ways in which contemporary social welfare problems are changing cultural understandings of what types of social needs or interests ought to be protected as “rights” or “entitlements” in the U.S. context.
 Her book, Caring for Our Own: Why There Is No Political Demand for New American Social Welfare Rights (Oxford 2014), inverts an enduring question of social welfare politics.
 Rather than ask why the American state hasn’t responded to unmet social welfare needs by expanding social entitlements, this book asks: Why don’t American families view unmet social welfare needs as the basis for demands for new state entitlements?